Comparing Car Insurance Companies

 What Company to Choose?

 Check for discounts.
 If you insure multiple vehicles with the same insurer, you normally get a discount.
 If your car has anti-theft and certain safety features, that's another slice off your rate.
 Did you complete an approved driver education course?
-If you're a student do you qualify for a discount because of good grades?
+If you're a student, do you qualify for a discount because of good grades?
 What about a low-mileage policy?
-Some insurers are sweetening low-mileage offerings in the wake of this summer's $4+ gasoline prices.
-And GPS and related communications technologies are slowly leading to "pay-as-you-drive" car insurance.
+GPS and related communications technologies are leading to "pay-as-you-drive" car insurance.

 Also, make sure you find out an insurer's cancellation policies.
 These are set by the individual companies and not by the states.